 CO2 EMISSIONS & CONSUMPTION.

 WLTP: Power consumption: 2.9 mi/kWh. / 21.5 kWh/100km*.
 Electric range: 323 miles / 520 kilometres*.
 Co2 emissions 0 g/km.

 *Preliminary data not yet confirmed, subject to change.

-Spectre is available for commission immediately, with first client deliveries commencing in Q4 2023.
-Spectre pricing will be positioned between Cullinan and Phantom.
-Contact your Rolls-Royce specialist for your Spectre consultation and ordering details.
+Spectre is available for commission immediately, Contact your Rolls-Royce specialist for your Spectre consultation and ordering details.